Saint Brigid's Church (Ottawa): Secular use

 In 2007, St. Brigid's Catholic Church was put up for sale.
 The deconsecrated building was purchased by four investors in the fall of 2007 for $450,000.

 The church was purchased by a numbered company owned by former congregation member Patrick McDonald, a Portarlington, Count Laois-born man who moved to Canada in 1989.
 McDonald turned the building into the Saint Brigid's Centre for the Arts, an Irish-Canadian heritage centre and social venue hosting art exhibitions, plays, and concerts.
-On 6 January 2016, he opened a The Brigid's Well public house in the church's basement.
+On 6 January 2016, he opened a public house in the church's basement, called "Brigid's Well Pub," after the Celtic pagan goddess Brigid.
 In 2010, the building was used as a location for the filming of the 2011 film Sacrifice.
 McDonald played the role of Father Patrick.

 In 2022, McDonald agreed to sell the church to The United People of Canada (TUPOC).
 TUPOC occupied and started the process of purchasing the building in July 2022, converting it into what it calls an "embassy".
 The conditional offer to buy the church subsequently fell though.
 McDonald accusing the organisation of breaking heritage rules, harassing other tenants and failing to pay the deposit.
 After accumulating $10,000 of rent arrears and failing to provide proof of liability insurance, TUPOC was served an eviction notice on August 17, 2022, with bailiffs changing the locks on August 18.
 On September 23, 2022, the Ontario Superior Court of Justice ruled that TUPOC had materially breached the sale agreement by failing to make required payments despite two extensions, granted the eviction application, and awarded $53,000 in damages to the owners.
 TUPOC appealed the decision and lost the appeal in 2023.

+Church Interior.
+Taken in 2026 during an Irish cultural concert.
+Sea Shanties were sung with fervour upon the stage in the former sanctuary.
+Note that the purple lighting and stage lighting is not part of the original church infrastructure.

+Closeup shot of the church sanctuary and high altar.
+The statue of St. Brigid is visible in the centre of the reredos.

+Roof woodworking and Gothic arch design.
+The pillars follow in a similar style of the pillars of Notre-Dame de Ottawa, the nearby Catholic Cathedral which the parish branched off from.

+Today the church continues to be used for Irish cultural events, and has become a significant community hub for the Irish community of Lower Town and Byward Market.
+Due to heritage designation, significant alterations to the church's interior is difficult, and so risers are used to form a stage platform upon the original sanctuary platform.
+As of 2026, most of the original hand-carved pews of the church have been completely removed.